mia-platform/documentation/docs/runtime_suite_applications/file-bucket/10_overview.md

 instance, this application available in the Marketplace will help you configure all the needed resources in a few clicks.

 :::tip
-This application may come in handy when adding files-related capabilities to a [Backoffice](../../business_suite/backoffice/overview).
+This application may come in handy when adding files-related capabilities to a [Microfrontend Composer](../../microfrontend-composer/overview).
 :::

 ## Usage